Aditya12198/Blockchain-Flutter-TodoList/README.md

 # Blockchain-Flutter-TodoList
-A TodoList application built using flutter, ganache test blockchain and a smart contract logic.
+A TodoList application built using flutter, with a solidity smart contract logic and hosted on a local blockchain created using ganache.